Policy Priorities: Current ACS Position Statements

 Employment Nondiscrimination: Recommends federal legislation to extend employment discrimination protection to include sexual orientation, gender expression, and gender identity.

+Health Care: Supports access to affordable, quality health care for all Americans and sets out broad principles intended to guide policy on current health care options.

+Importance of Hands-on Laboratory Activities: Supports hands-on activities in education and explores the proper role of computer simulations that mimic laboratory procedures as a useful supplement to them.

+Retirement Security: Urges Congress to reduce the regulatory complexity of 401(k) plans available to small-business owners and promote faster vesting and more portable plans.

+Science Education: Supports modernizing learning environments and strengthening science, technology, engineering, and mathematics teacher education programs; encourages student research.

-Evolution: Supports teaching of evolution and opposes alternative, nonscientific theories in the science classroom.
+Teaching of Evolution: Supports teaching of evolution and opposes alternative, nonscientific theories.
 Urges states and localities to support high-quality science standards and curricula.

-Health Care Policy: Supports access to affordable, quality health care for all Americans and sets out broad principles to guide policy on association health care plans and other health care options.

-Science Education: Supports modernizing learning environments and strengthening STEM teacher education programs, and encourages student research opportunities.

 Scientific Freedom: Advocates freedom of scientific exchange and stronger scientific collaboration to benefit humankind.